ntata/swift/doc/source/ops_runbook/swift_upgrade.rst

    $ sudo reboot

-5. Start all the storage service with
+5. Start all the storage services with

 .. code::